darkalfx/requestrr/README.md

 ### Features

-- Ability to request content via Discord
+- Ability to request content via Discord using slash commands, buttons and more!
 - Apple's Siri integration
 - Users can get notified when their requests complete
 - Sonarr/Radarr V2/V3 integration